About us

 Program

 international relations & economics student who also works for a labour union.
-Loves reading, long walks, swimming in rivers and having aperos with friends.
-Might be heard singing to random pop songs.
+Loves reading, long walks, swimming in rivers, having aperos with friends and listening to podcasts - hit me up with recommendations.

 (he/him)